 Some of your best candidates are already in your choir’s inner circles.
 Recruiting year-round will help you keep an eye out for potential candidates.
 As you find candidates, get to know them and establish a relationship first before courting them to your board.
 Sharing a passion for your choir’s mission should be an effective bonding agent!

-Jen Rogers is the former CEO of the Grammy-winning Phoenix Chorale and recently launched her performing arts consulting firm, Sound Nonprofit Consulting (soundnonprofit.com.)
-Specializing in chorus management, Jen is passionate about supporting choral artists and the staff and board that make choral music possible.
+Jen Rogers is the Executive Director of the San Diego Master Chorale.
+After serving as the CEO of the Grammy-winning Phoenix Chorale for over 5 years, she launched her performing arts consulting firm, Sound Nonprofit Consulting (soundnonprofit.com), specializing in chorus management.
+Jen is passionate about supporting choral artists and the staff and board members that make choral music possible.
 She currently serves on the Advisory Boards of Tonality (L.A.), Downtown Chamber Series (Phoenix), and Orpheus Male Chorus (Phoenix).
-A trained saxophonist in a former life, in her free time she can be found conducting genealogy research, marketing her husband's soul and blues band NOLAZ, cooking plant-based meals, and competitively reading.
+A trained saxophonist in a former life, in her free time she can be found conducting genealogy research, cooking plant-based meals, competitively reading, and exploring her new home city of San Diego.